axiom-crypto/keystore-quickstart/README.md

 If you immediately try sending another bundle with the `sendBundle.ts` script, you might notice that it still uses the counterfactual keystore account.
 This means that the new update has not propagated to Base Sepolia yet.
 Base Sepolia reads L1 blocks at a delay of approximately one epoch, meaning you must wait ~7 minutes for the update to propagate.

-Since this is the first update for the `keystoreAddress`, we can verify the update was successful by checking that `userOp`s are no longer using a counterfactual keystore account.
+Since this is the first update for the `keystoreAddress`, you can verify the update was propagated by checking that `userOp`s are no longer using a counterfactual keystore account.

 ```bash
 bun run src/bundle/sendBundle.ts
 ```

-If the update was successful, you should see something like:
+If it was in fact propagated, you should see something like:

 ```bash
 Using initialized keystore account